Theoretical interpretation of Pass 8 Fermi-LAT $e^+ + e^-$ data: Transport of charged particles in the Galaxy

 which accounts for the main processes that charged leptons experience while propagating to the Earth.
 Above a few GeV of energy the propagation of electrons is dominated by spatial diffusion, parameterized through a diffusion coefficient $K(E)$, and energy losses $b(E)$.
 Specifically, synchrotron emission and inverse Compton (IC) scattering dominate over ionization, adiabatic and bremsstrahlung energy losses \citep[see, e.g.,][]{Delahaye:2008ua}.
 Diffusion in momentum space due to motions of the turbulent magnetic field, as well as the effect of the Galactic convective wind, are sub-dominant for electrons that reach the Earth with energies $E \gtrsim 5$~GeV \citep{Delahaye:2008ua}.
 We recall that in our model a fully relativistic description of IC energy losses and a mean value of $B_{sync}= 3.6\,\mu$G are used \citep{Delahaye:2008ua}.
 The diffusion coefficient can be in general a function of position in the Galaxy $K(E, \mathbf{x})$, as done e.g. in \cite{Tomassetti:2015mha}.
 However, the propagation scale (see Equation \eqref{eq:lambda} below) for high-energy electrons is a few kpc \citep{2010A&A...524A..51D}.
 Furthermore, the diffusion structure of our Galaxy is still not well known.
 We therefore assume a spatially uniform $K(E)$ throughout the diffusive halo, which permits a full semi-analytical solution:

 where the right-hand side is valid because the rigidity of electrons is $R\sim E$ and $\beta \simeq 1$ at the energies under consideration.

 The propagation parameters ($\delta$, $K_0$, $L$) are generally constrained by means of the secondary-to-primary ratio B/C computed within the same model and confronted with CR data.
 Specifically, we will use the MED and MAX sets of parameters \citep{Donato:2003xg} ($\delta=0.70$, $K_0=0.0112$ kpc$^2$/Myr and $L=4$ kpc for MED and $\delta=0.46$, $K_0=0.0765$ kpc$^2$/Myr and $L=15$ kpc for MAX), since the MIN model has been disfavored by studies of positrons at low energies \citep{Lavalle:2014kca}.
-We also verified that the new parameter sets recently obtained by \cite{Kappl:2015bqa} and \cite{Genolini:2015cta} from the preliminary AMS-02 B/C data \citep{amsbcration} give electron fluxes that fall between our MED and MAX results.
+We also verified that the new parameter sets recently obtained by \cite{Kappl:2015bqa} (hereafter Kappl2015) and \cite{Genolini:2015cta} (hereafter Genolini2015) from the preliminary AMS-02 B/C data \citep{amsbcration} give electron fluxes that fall between our MED and MAX results.
+As we will discuss in the sections of the results, using other propagation models would slightly modify the values of some parameters in our models without however changing our conclusions.